BojarLab/glycowork/CONTRIBUTING.md

 nbdev_install_hooks
 ```

+To run `nbdev_prepare` later on, you'll need Quarto installed.
+If you don't have it installed already, you can [install Quarto from here](https://quarto.org/docs/get-started/).

 ## Did you find a bug?

 * Ensure the bug was not already reported by searching on GitHub under Issues.